jprorama/good-proceedings/README.md

 ## Instructions for authors

 - Fork this repository
-- Create a folder in the `papers` folder (if you are submitting a full paper) or the `presentations` folder (if you are only submitting slides or a poster)
+- Create a folder in the `papers` folder (if you are submitting a full paper) or the `slides`/`posters` folder (if you are only submitting slides or a poster)
 - Add your content to your folder, following the `examples`.
 For papers, [MyST markdown](https://mystmd.org/) will give you the most control of how your paper renders in the web.
 However, docx papers are also accepted.
-For posters and slides, any file format is accepted.
+For posters and slides, PDF is preferred, but any file format is accepted.
 - Whether you are submitting MyST, docx, slides, or a poster, ensure you have a `myst.yml` file with all relevant metadata.
 - Commit the contents of your folder and create a pull request to the `2025` branch of this repository.
 - You or one of the editors will add a `draft` label; this will initiate automated checks and a preview build of your paper.
 Review this final build and ensure the checks pass.